 Adopt-a-Player, the Hallé’s flagship education project, embraces a philosophy to music education and the arts which is based on establishing long-term relationships and encouraging direct interaction between professional musicians, young people, teachers, community leaders and parents.

-The project has been conceived to introduce children, mainly from inner-city primary schools, to the Hallé by offering them the opportunity to attend Hallé concerts at The Bridgewater Hall.
-For many of the children this will be their first experience of attending a concert and visiting the Hall, which is one of the UK’s finest music venues.
+The project has been conceived to introduce children, mainly from inner-city primary schools, to the Hallé by offering them the opportunity to attend a Hallé concert at The Bridgewater Hall.
+For many of the children this will be their first experience of attending a concert and visiting the hall, which is one of the UK’s finest music venues.
 Adopt-a-Player takes place each term within one of the ten Greater Manchester boroughs, involving students from a high school and three of its feeder primaries, focusing on establishing closer connections between the schools and encouraging the continuation of music during the transition from primary to secondary education.

 Come and Play

-Come and Play with the Hallé is a unique series of concerts specially designed to offer thousands of children on the Whole Class Ensemble Teaching programme (previously called the Wider...
+Home ► Education ► Core Programme ► Come and Play with the Hallé is a unique series of concerts specially designed to offer thousands of children on the Whole Class...

 Hallé for Youth

 Home ► Education ► Core Programme ► Hallé for Youth Concerts 2019 'Conflict and Resolution' 5 - 7 March 2019 At The Bridgewater Hall, Manchester Conducted by Jonathon Heyward Presented...